Apple introduced a screen technology called 3D Touch in September 2015, offering different interactive levels to standard glass screens.

 Press and hold Facebook and you'll get the option of searching, writing a post, uploading a photo or video, or taking a photo or video.
 Some apps offer more options than others in the pop up menu, including the option to add a widget to the screen to the left of the home screen.

-All of Apple's native apps support 3D Touch but there are plenty of others too so it's worth having a play.
+All of Apple's native apps support 3D Touch - if you have a compatible iPhone - but there are plenty of others too so it's worth having a play.

 You can also use 3D Touch to jump between apps rather than double tapping the home button.
 Apply a little but of pressure to the screen edge and you can swipe across between apps.